hanzalaghayasabbasi/portswigger-all-labs/Advanced labs/Web cache poisoning/README.md

 <meta property="og:image" content="https://a."><script>alert(1)</script>/cms/social.png" />
 ```

-If cached, this payload is delivered to all users.
+If this response is cached, the malicious payload is served to all subsequent users.

 ---